-God has given a gift to everyone with amazing talents; few of us can identify at the right time & right age.
-A very few people only are skilled with this mystical talent since their childhood.
-Despite the fact that Ishwar Sharma, has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder) because of which he was never able to sit still and self-control his body initially.
+God has given everyone a gift with unique talents; few of us can identify at the right time & right age.
+A very few people have this skillset with this mystical talent since their childhood.
+Although Ishwar Sharma has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder), he was never able to sit still and self-control his body initially.
 But since practicing Yoga, he has found inner peace and calmness inside his mind and soul.
-And this 10-year-old yoga prodigy is now a master in Yoga and also inspiring millions to do Yoga.
+And this 10-year-old yoga prodigy is now a master in Yoga and also inspiring millions to do it.

-At just the tender age of four, Ishwar has performed in more than 100 events, both National and International.
-Inspiring thousands of children and adults to commence their journey with Yoga.
+At just the tender age of four, Ishwar has performed in more than 100 national and international events.
+He is inspiring thousands of children and adults to commence their journey with Yoga.
 For Ishwar, his journey is just like a competition, not to compete with others but with himself.
 He always challenges himself to practice different yoga postures to boost his skills in the art of Yoga.

 Apart from Yoga, he also can chant many ‘shlokas’ from the ‘Vedas’ and ‘Bhagavad Gita.’

 In the year 2020, Ishwar has qualified to represent Great Britain in the World Yoga Championship to be held in Edmonton, Canada, in 2020.
-The championship, organized by the International Yoga Sports Federation, which will involve participants from across 55 countries.
+The championship, organized by the International Yoga Sports Federation, involves participants from across 55 countries.

-“I aim to promote a yogic lifestyle to combat climate change and help yogic methods to improve mental health among children and adults”.
-This award gives me an opportunity to be an ambassador for Yoga and spread the message.”
+Ishwar says, “I aim to promote a yogic lifestyle to combat climate change and help yogic methods to improve mental health among children and adults.
+This award allows me to be an ambassador for Yoga and spread the message.”

 If you believe your child is a prodigy, register them by clicking here.